derek2345/git/knowroamingProject/readme.txt

 In order to run this project it must be able to connect to a MySql database:
  - The user will be prompted whether they would like to connect to a local or a remote database.
  - The user will either be asked for a port number or remote url.
-(Yes, you could use "localhost:{portNumber}")
  - The user will be asked for an ssl key, this is not required and will be assumed "false" if left blank.
  - The user will be asked for a username.
  - The user will be asked for a password.